virtualvoyager367/FileSound-Encoded-FIle-Transfer/README.md

 **This is in being Actively Worked on so dont expect it to be Perfectly Smooth.**

-**THIS IS NOT A VIRUS, I converted the python generator script to an executable and now it's having false positives.**
+**This may appear to be a virus to any anti-virus, this happens with the Exe sinec I converted the python generator script to an executable and now it's having false positives.**

 # **How it works**